tcr/mug/README.md

 Why?
 ----

-* Faster than Rhino, sacrificing a full interpreter for the speed of static compilation.
+* Faster than Rhino, favoring static compilation rather than a runtime interpreter.
 * Minimal overhead.
 Standard library `mug-js.jar` is < 75kb.
 * Mug's goal is that compiled code be as similar to Java as possible, and easily debuggable.
 * It's a neat party trick.